AmerikVelasquez/parkslookup/README.md

 2. type in dotnet ef migrations add add[whatever you add]. into the terminal
 3. run dotnet ef database update in the terminal

+## Api Documentation
+to see detailed information on ParksLookups crud endpoints go to http://localhost:5000/index.html

 ## Known Bugs
 no known bugs
 ## License